aidanmara/A-Star/README.md

 >For example, Ventura-SantaBarbara(27.4),LosAngeles(67.7),LongBeach(93.5)

-Program should be able to run from there and produce the shortest path. :) enjoy!
+Program should be able to run from there and produce the shortest path by inputting into the command line. :) enjoy!